 (Note: This is a sample letter.
 Wording does not need to replicate this example.
-There are no "magic words" required when making a Texas Public Information Act request.
+There are no "magic words" required when making a Texas Public Information Act request; however, the request must be in writing to trigger the act.
 Requests can be mailed or emailed.)